|

 See

-Brothers a classic throwback to 1930's road trips and prison escape
+a classic throwback to 1930's road trips and prison escape movies.

-movies.
-Everything about this movie worked and even the soundtrack
+Everything about this movie worked and even the soundtrack reached

-reached the top of the CD charts.
-George Clooney harks back to Clark
+the top of the CD charts.
+George Clooney harks back to Clark Gable

-Gable and the road is an integral part of these convicts search
+and the road is an integral part of these convicts search for the

 |

-if 'Road to Perdition' is a 'road movie'.
-Well it has Road in the
+asked me if 'Road to Perdition' is a 'road movie'.
+Well it has Road

-title and Tom Hanks gets to drive a lot.
-But essentially it is a gangster
+in the title and Tom Hanks gets to drive a lot.
+But essentially it is

-movie and that comes with a whole different set of luggage.
-Many gangster
+a gangster movie and that comes with a whole different set of luggage.

-moves use 'the road'.
-After all they began shifting liquor by road from
+Many gangster moves use 'the road'.
+After all they began shifting liquor

-Canada during Prohibition, so the road is key.
-But the ethos is different.
+by road from Canada during Prohibition, so the road is key.
+But the

 1991 film 'Simple Men'.
 It is certainly one of the most interesting

-attempts of our times.
-The characters seek not salvation, but in
+attempts of the last twenty years.
+The characters seek not salvation,

-the tradition of Ford's 'The Searchers' these are people who are
+but in the tradition of Ford's 'The Searchers' these are people who

-by his girlfriend and lost out on a successful computer heist, hears
+girlfriend and lost out on a successful computer heist, hears from his

-from his younger brother that their father, a political radical
+younger brother that their father, a political radical and terrorist

-and terrorist has been captured by the police 20 years after he
+has been captured by the police 20 years after he allegedly bombed the

-father is somewhere on Long Island and at the first town they come to;
+know their father is somewhere on Long Island and at the first town

-serendipity comes to their aide.
-A broken down motorcycle, a schoolgirl
+they come to; serendipity comes to their aide.
+A broken down motorcycle,

-willing to help and a wrestling Nun all make this interlude entirely
+a schoolgirl willing to help and a wrestling Nun all make this interlude

-memorable.
-When they finally get on the road, naturally there will be
+entirely memorable.
+When they finally get on the road, naturally there

 Lying in wait are two women, one who has just had an epileptic fit and